Bhola Thapa: Career

-Thapa started his career in Kathmandu University as a Lecturer in the Department of Mechanical Engineering in 1994.
-He became an Assistant Professor in 2000, Associate Professor in 2005 and has been Professor since 2008.
-Thapa worked as the In-charge of Department of Mechanical Engineering for a decade in his two terms from 2000 to 2005 and 2005 to 2010.
-Thapa worked as the Head of Department of Department of Mechanical Engineering at Kathmandu University from April 2005.
-Thapa also worked as Associate Dean of School of Engineering from May 2005.
-Then he worked as Officiating Dean of School of Engineering from July 2005 to 2007.
-He then worked as Head of Department of Department of Computer Science & Engineering from August 2006.
-Thapa then worked as the Acting Dean of School of Engineering from March 2007 to 2008.
-He then served as the Dean of the School of Engineering from 2008 to April 2016.
-Thapa then served as the Registrar of Kathmandu University from 15 June 2013 to 23 August 2018 (one complete term and next partial).
-In his term as the Registrar of Kathmandu University, he also worked as the Acting Vice Chancellor from 16 December 2017 to 20 January 2018.
-From January 20, 2021, Thapa is working as the Vice Chancellor of Kathmandu University.
+Thapa started his career in Kathmandu University as a lecturer in the department of mechanical engineering in 1994.
+He became an assistant professor in 2000, associate professor in 2005 and has been professor since 2008.
+Thapa worked as the in-charge of department of mechanical engineering for a decade in his two terms from 2000 to 2005 and 2005 to 2010.
+Thapa worked as the head of the department of mechanical engineering at Kathmandu University from April 2005.
+Thapa also worked as associate dean of the school of engineering from May 2005.
+Then he worked as officiating dean of the school of engineering from July 2005 to 2007.
+He then worked as head of the department of computer science and engineering from August 2006.
+Thapa then worked as the acting dean of the school of engineering from March 2007 to 2008.
+He then served as the dean of the school of engineering from 2008 to April 2016.
+Thapa then served as the registrar of Kathmandu University from 15 June 2013 to 23 August 2018 (one complete term and next partial).
+In his term as the registrar of Kathmandu University, he also worked as the acting vice chancellor from 16 December 2017 to 20 January 2018.
+From January 20, 2021, to January 17, 2025, Thapa worked as the vice chancellor of Kathmandu University.